 Canada makes a large investment in its education system.
-In fact, Canada is one of the world’s top education performers and among the top three countries in spending per capita on public post-secondary education, according to the Organisation for Economic Co-operation and Development (OECD).
+In fact, Canada is one of the world’s top education performers and among the top three countries in spending per capita on public post-secondary education, according to the Organization for Economic Co-operation and Development (OECD)

-The tertiary education system in Canada is divided into:
+The post-secondary education system in Canada is divided into:

 - Diploma level, for one or two years

 - Advanced diploma, generally two or three-year programs

 - Bachelor degrees, awarded after four years of full-time study